adrianpt91/mockup-test/README.md

 # mockup-test
-This is a repository for academic purposes only
+This is a repository for academic purposes only.
 Mockup using bootstrap 5

 # Start mockup-test locally